foreverphoenix/skyforge-wiki/getting-started/initial-setup.md

 - The **PC Gamepass** and **Console** versions of Skyrim SE are too limited for modding.
 - The **VR** port of Skyrim is similar to but not the same as Skyrim SE.

-The **Skyrim Anniversary Edition** (AE) is a DLC for Skyrim SE containing all Creations and has no impact on modding.
+The **Skyrim Anniversary Edition** (AE) is a DLC for Skyrim SE containing all Creations and has no immediate impact on modding.
 Whether you own it is irrelevant.

 ## Clean Install